nandpop/civic_pulse/README.md

 Create configurations for both the client and server.

 #### Root Configuration
-Copy the template at the root to create your environments or check local folders:
+Copy the template at the root to create your environments:
 ```bash
 cp .env.template .env
 ```